Grevillea rogersoniana

+Description

-DescriptionGrevillea rogersoniana is an erect shrub that typically grows to a height of 1–4 m, but sometimes to as much as 8 m.
+Grevillea rogersoniana is an erect shrub that typically grows to a height of 1–4 m, but sometimes to as much as 8 m.
 Its leaves are spatula-shaped to wedge-shaped, 40–100 mm long and 4–35 mm wide with 3 to 5 rounded teeth or shallow lobes on the end.
 Both sides of the leaves are silky-hairy at first, but soon glabrous.
 The flowers are arranged on the ends of branches in cylindrical clusters on a rachis 40–60 mm long.
 The flowers are bronze-coloured in the bud stage, later reddish pink, the style pink with a cream-coloured tip, the pistil 14–18 mm long.
 Flowering occurs from August to October, and the fruit is a glabrous, elliptic to more or less spherical follicle 13.5–20 mm long.

+Taxonomy

-TaxonomyGrevillea rogersoniana was first formally described in 1964 by Charles Gardner in the Journal of the Royal Society of Western Australia from specimens he collected near Shark Bay.
+Grevillea rogersoniana was first formally described in 1964 by Charles Gardner in the Journal of the Royal Society of Western Australia from specimens he collected near Shark Bay.
 The specific epithet (rogersoniana) honours "Mrs. W. Rogerson", who directed Gardner to this species in 1961.